 October 25, 1864 – Battle at Mine Creek: Although Kansas soldiers saw action in many important engagements of the Civil War, the only major battle fought in Kansas occurred at Mine Creek in Linn County.
 This battle involved some 25,000 men.
 The Union Army under Generals Curtis, Blunt, and Pleasanton defeated the Confederate Army under Generals Sterling Price and Marmaduke, ending the threat of a Confederate invasion in Kansas.

-December 1864 – Southern hopes for a Confederate-controlled Missouri plummet and William Quantrill’s guerrilla band face imminent destruction.
-Fearing capture and execution, Quantrill gathers about 40 bushwhackers in and heads east.
+December 1864 – Southern hopes for a Confederate-controlled Missouri plummet, and William Quantrill’s guerrilla band faces imminent destruction.
+Fearing capture and execution, Quantrill gathers about 40 bushwhackers and heads east.

 1865 – Wichita was plotted during this year.

 After the Civil War, Jesse Chisholm pioneered the Chisholm Trail when Jim R. Mead sent him into the southwest (south from Kansas to the Red River) with a wagon load of goods to trade with the Indians for buffalo hides.